madilraza/rai-auto-converter-chrome-extension/README.md

 * 1 DOLLAR

 ### Conversion for small amounts
-If the result of the conversion is greater than 0, but the decimal part is not to be shown, it will be displayed as "minor to" the smallest amount able to be shown.
+If the result of the conversion is greater than 0, but the decimal part is not to be shown, it will be displayed as "lower than" or "greater than" the smallest amount able to be shown.

 Examples:
 | Result of conversion| Decimal places | Generated output |  Incorrect output |